For Faculty & Staff

 Stanford Video, the university’s video production unit, serves the campus and community from state-of-the-art studios located on campus.

-The News Service librarians can help faculty and staff find archived Stanford Report articles, press releases and photographs.
+The News Service Library can help faculty and staff find archived Stanford Report articles, press releases and photographs.

 SALLIE (Stanford ALL-Image Exchange) is Stanford's campus-wide system for managing and sharing digital photographs used in communications.